Information Technology Optimized Service Team

 Employees

 At this time, there are no plans to change anything regarding pre-existing flexible work arrangements.
-March 2025

 Will I lose my job because of the IT OST or as part of the 18-month transition period?

 There are no layoffs planned as part of IT OST.
 Our new operating model will improve processes and the way we work, while creating new roles and opportunities.
 We will help to develop staff through upskilling, cross-functional training and job-sharing.
 Any savings will come from leveraging attrition.
 As IT staff members, you are critical members of the University community and provide important expertise and solutions to support Penn State’s mission.
-March 2025

 Will there be compensation or profile changes associated with these changes?

 We do not expect much change in compensation or profiles.
 Any changes would have to be determined.
-March 2025

 How will the PSIT reporting structure change during the transition period?